agsilvio/gamestorm-library/README.md

 ## Small?
 Grid-based?
 Can you show me an example?

 Sure!
 Look at the following picture.
-It is an example of what you can make using GameStorm.
+It is an example of what you can make using GameStorm out of the box (remember, batteries included)!

 #### Example 1
 ![Example Image 1](docs/game1.png)